Ms. Renee Harris

 Travel to Leuven

 Students fly into Brussels International Airport.
-The students are met at the airport by the associate director and they travel together by bus to Loyola International Nachbahr Huis (the student residence is approximately 35 minutes away).
+The students are met at the airport on the official arrival day by the associate director and they travel together by bus to Loyola International Nachbahr Huis (the student residence is approximately 35 minutes away).

-Loyola has an associate director who is a Belgium native who is responsible for the resident community and assisting students in their acclimation to Leuven.
-The associate director is in constant contact with KULeuven’s Student Affairs Office to coordinate any other student affairs need.
-The onsite director works with the students to ensure academic success and leads trips to various historic and relevant sites.
+Loyola has an associate director who is a Belgian native and who is responsible for the resident community and assisting students in their acclimation to Leuven.
+The associate director is in constant contact with KULeuven’s Student Affairs Office to coordinate any other student affair and needs.
+The on-site director works with the students to ensure academic success and leads trips to various historic and relevant sites.

 Housing in Leuven